What is ciprofloxacin ophthalmic?

-If you miss a dose, give it when you remember, but if it is close to the time for the next dose, skip the dose you missed and give the medication at the next scheduled time and continue with the regular dosing schedule.
+If you miss a dose, give it when you remember; however, if it is close to time for the next dose, skip the dose you missed, give the medication at the next scheduled time, and continue with the regular dosing schedule.
 Never give your pet two doses at once or give extra doses.

-It is very important to give the medication for the length of time your veterinarian has recommended even if your pet appears to feel better.
+It is very important to give the medication for the full length of time your veterinarian has recommended, even if your pet appears to feel better.